The Short Answer:

 Step 1 – Talk to your doctor.
-Some doctors, whether through laziness or fear of liability, shell out advice akin to “if it hurts, don’t do it.”
-But oftentimes, if you don’t work through it, the situation not only gets worse, but also your progress toward your fitness goals can be derailed.
+Some doctors, whether because of laziness or fear of liability, shell out advice akin to “if it hurts, don’t do it.”
+But oftentimes, if you don’t work through it, the situation not only gets worse but your progress toward your fitness goals can also be derailed.

-For simplicity sake, we’ll use the two most-common diagnoses: 1) You are cleared for any activity, and 2) You are cleared for limited activity.
+For simplicity’s sake, we’ll use the two most common diagnoses: 1) You are cleared for any activity and 2) you are cleared for limited activity.

 A word of caution: If you’re seriously overweight, disregard this advice and skip to the following step.
 Excess body fat places a huge amount of strain on the joints, especially the knees.
 So even if you’re cleared for any activity, if you have a lot of weight to lose, proceed as if you’re only cleared for limited activity.

-Step 5, part B – If you are “cleared for limited activity,” congratulations as well!
-(Sort of.)
-This diagnosis usually happens after an acute injury or for those who’ve ignored pain for years and lost knee cartilage.
-You still have the same biomechanical goals of stabilizing your body, but you have to be more careful about how you do it.
+Step 5, part B – If you are “cleared for limited activity,” congratulations as well! (sort of) This diagnosis usually happens after an acute injury or for those who’ve ignored pain for years and lost knee cartilage.
+You still have the same biomechanical goal of stabilizing your body, but you have to be more careful about how you do it.

 How to Work Out With Bad Knees